oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The Issuer MUST create a Disclosure object for each selectively disclosable claim as follows:

  * Create an array of three elements in this order:
    1. A salt value.
-See (#salt-entropy) and (#salt-minlength) for security considerations.
+See (#salt-entropy) and (#salt_minlength) for security considerations.
 The salt value MUST be unique for each claim that is to be selectively disclosed.
 It is RECOMMENDED to base64url-encode the salt value, producing a string.
 Any other type that is allowed in JSON MAY be used, e.g., a number.
    2. The claim name, or key, as it would be used in a regular JWT.
 This MUST be a string.
    3. The claim's value, as it would be used in a regular JWT.
 The value MAY be of any type that is allowed in JSON, including numbers, strings, booleans, arrays, and objects.
  * JSON-encode the array such that an UTF-8 string is produced.